junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 *If it's so simple, why are you still here?*

 It really should be a simple question -- it shouldn't even *be* a question at all.
 The code is clear, the order is clear.
-The wanted warrant is making it even more easy.
-He has everything he needs, the people, the proof, the idea of a destructive plan, the evil rebellious intention.
+The wanted warrant is making it even easier.
+He has everything he needs: the people, the proof, the idea of a destructive plan, the sinful rebellious intention.
 He has everything.

 *What are you still debating about, Obi-Wan?* The voices in his head speak louder and louder.
 Now sounds like his own, but mixed with everything and everyone from his past and his memory.

 *What are you so afraid to see?* They push, and press, and march, and besiege.

-"Stop," Obi-Wan tells the voices, feeling himself cornered.
+"Stop," Obi-Wan tells the voices, feeling himself cornered like a caged animal.
 "Stop!"

 One of the voices stands out to answer him, clear and young, "If you yell any louder, the droid patrol on the main street might hear you and come over."